 3. How to Go to the Travel Agencies in Johor Bahru (JB)?

 The travel agencies are on the ground floor of Johor Bahru Merlin Tower (map), about 300 metres of walking from the JB Custom.
-It is on the left side after exit.
-In another word, it is along the same street of City Square Shopping Centre on the left if you are facing it.
+It is on the left side after the exit.
+In another word, it is along the same street as City Square Shopping Centre on the left if you are facing it.

 a) The stretch of travel agencies.